ZeyuGuo/InTAR/gpt-2-medium/README.md

 ## Launch V++ Script for P&R

 After exporting the xo container, replace the platform path, xo path, and constraint path in `generate_bitstream_sample.sh` and launch the script to start P&R.

+## Hardware Emulation Using QEMU

+After exporting the xo container, replace the platform path, xo path, and constraint path in `generate_bitstream_sample.sh`.
+Change target to `hw_emu` and turn on debug mode `-g`.
+After generating the xsa file for hardware emulation, run `package_sample.sh` with the same modifications as `generate_bitstream_sample.sh`, with the files you want to include in the SD card image (including the host binary, launch scripts, and configuration file `xrt.ini`).
+You will find a script `/package/launch_hw_emu.sh` to start QEMU directly.